ekazakos/esc-two-stream/README.md

 ## Applied Deep Learning - Student Project 2019/2020
 ### University of Bristol, Dept. of Computer Science

-This is a reimplementation of the paper: "Su, Yu et al. “Environment Sound Classification Using a Two-Stream CNN Based on Decision-Level Fusion.”
-Sensors (Basel, Switzerland) vol. 19,7 1733.
-11 Apr.
-2019, doi:10.3390/s19071733" [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6479959/)
+This is a reimplementation of the paper: "Yu Su, Ke Zhang, Jingyu Wang, Kurosh Madani, **Environment Sound Classification Using a Two-Stream CNN Based on Decision-Level Fusion**, Sensors 2019" [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6479959/)

 For two stream fusion we simply average the predictions of LMC and MC networks.